docsforadobe/after-effects-scripting-guide/docs/cameralayer.rst

 **Description**

 The CameraLayer object represents a camera layer within a composition.
 Create it using :ref:`LayerCollection.addCamera`.
-It can be accessed in an item’s layer collection either by index number or by a name string.
+It can be accessed in an item's layer collection either by index number or by a name string.

     CameraLayer is a subclass of :ref:`Layer`.
 All methods and attributes of Layer are available when working with CameraLayer.